talon-one/talon_one.rb/docs/ManagementApi.md

   campaign_state: 'campaign_state_example', # String | Filter results by the state of the campaign.
   name: 'name_example', # String | Filter results performing case-insensitive matching against the name of the campaign.
   tags: 'tags_example', # String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
   campaign_group_id: 56 # Integer | Filter results to campaigns owned by the specified campaign group ID.
 }